CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 ### 1. The software's source code *MUST* be stored in a public **version control system** (VCS).

-1. The use of a publically accessible VCS platforms such as Github, Gitlab, Bitbucket or SourceHut are *REQUIRED*.
-This may be hosted at an instition rather than outsourcing this to a third party.
+1. The use of a publicly accessible VCS platforms such as Github, Gitlab, Bitbucket or SourceHut is *REQUIRED*.
+This may be self-hosted by an institution rather than outsourcing it to a third party.
 2. CLARIAH is registered as an [organization](https://github.com/CLARIAH) on github, any CLARIAH software project *MAY* be hosted there.
 3. Git is *RECOMMENDED*
 4. As much as possible, such as documentation, *SHOULD* be stored alongside the code in the VCS.